justokaou/lottery-smart-contract/README.md

 - **Pause/Unpause the lottery**: The contract owner can pause or unpause the lottery using `pause()` and `unpause()` respectively.

+## 🛡️ License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## Authors

 - **JustOkaou** - [GitHub Profile](https://github.com/justokaou)